 Each week, interns will participate in two intensives:

-Monday (exploration days): interns will explore museums and cultural sites and will volunteer locally. interns will get out of their offices and throughout nyc in order to build cohort and leadership skills.
+Monday (exploration days): interns will explore museums and cultural sites and will volunteer locally.
+Interns will get out of their offices and throughout New York City in order to build cohort and leadership skills.

 Friday (leadership days): interns will explore leadership development, Jewish identity, and professionalism through interactive seminars.
 Topics of seminars include: social innovation and entrepreneurship, leadership and personality, and Jewish community in New York City.